 Take advantage of TFSA contribution limit

-If you have never contributed to a TFSA, and you were at least 18 years old in 2009, then as of 2017 you have accumulated $57,500 of contribution room.
+If you have never contributed to a TFSA, and you were at least 18 years old in 2009, then as of 2019 you will have accumulated $63,500 of contribution room.

 Whether you are retired or nearing retirement, early or mid-career, married or single, a TFSA should probably have a place in your financial roadmap.

 Here are two tips for taking advantage of your contribution room:

 If you have investments in a non-registered account, may want to consider shifting some of those assets to a TFSA, to take advantage of tax-free earnings.

 You can contribute securities that you hold in a non-registered account to your TFSA without having to sell the securities.
 However, you will be deemed to have disposed of those assets at their fair market value and there may be tax consequences.
 For example, if there is an unrealized capital gain on an asset being transferred, that gain will be taxable at the time of transfer.
 If there is an unrealized capital loss, that loss cannot be used to offset capital gains.*

 A higher-earning spouse or common-law partner can give money to a lower-earning or stay-at-home spouse to contribute to his or her TFSA, up to the spouse's available contribution limit.
 The money will not be subject to the CRA's income attribution rules.
 Each spouse owns his or her individual TFSA, along with any income and capital gains generated within the account.*